 Knowing the geometric features of the parts you’re working with will help you identify the appropriate tolerances for each component, reducing the size of those parts without sacrificing quality in most instances.
 Thoroughly analyzing these features helps guarantee that your products meet all of the relevant specifications while also saving money on the CNC machining costs connected with those features.

 Using CAD/CAM Software

 CAD/CAM programs may dramatically simplify shapes while keeping accuracy due to their capacity to build 3D models with fewer points.
-This feature allows the software to be used in the design process.
+This feature allows us use the software in the design process.
 This results in a lower overall cost for machining thanks to the decreased time spent programming tool motions and the shortened tool paths produced due to the increased efficiency.

 Minimizing Part Markings

-Some components need specific markings or logos to be identified, but adding too many of them can result in more complex tool paths, leading to longer CNC machining times and directly affecting the cost associated with them.
+Adding excessive markings or logos to components can lead to longer CNC machining times and directly impact the associated cost.
+While certain components require specific identification markings, it is important to avoid an excessive number of markings to minimize the complexity of tool paths.
 Therefore, you should try to use minimal markings wherever it is possible to do so.

 Reduced Manufacturing Volume:

 The price per component of a large batch of identical parts drops dramatically as the quantity of those parts grows.
-Because the CAD design, CAM preparation, and machine setup only need to be completed once, the overall manufacturing cost per part is reduced proportionally.
+Completing the CAD design, CAM preparation, and machine setup only once reduces the overall manufacturing cost per part proportionally.

 Choosing The Right Production Material:

 One of the most important factors determining costs is the material utilized in producing the parts.
 The materials cost is the essential factor, which frequently depends on their availability, optimum performance, and overall manufacturing costs.
 The second most important factor is the perfect performance of the materials.
 Metals, in comparison to other types of materials, are often more expensive.